-Freshwater Creek Organic Garlic is 100% Organic Certified by Australian Organic, Certificate No. 1458
+Freshwater Creek Garlic is 100% Certified Organic

-1. What is Organic?
+1. What is certified organic?

 3. How can I trust it’s really organic?

-5. Do organic standards apply to produce once it’s left the farm gate?
+4. Do organic standards apply to produce once it’s left the farm gate?

 Absolutely.
-Processing and manufacturing sites producing certified organic products are not permitted to use harmful cleaning chemicals and conventional produce must be segregated from Certified Organic produce.
+Processing and manufacturing sites producing certified organic products are not permitted to use harmful cleaning chemicals, and conventional produce must be segregated from certified organic produce.